Sandwich-GD/Linux-Cyber-security/README.md

 Set up CachyOS,

 Set up either firefox, librewolf, or even zen, and install arkenfox.
+Set up an adblocker on medium security.

 **Tip: if youre using zen, you can install Sine.**